mockcomic/WebAPIsChallengeCodeQuiz/README.md

 ## Week4Challenge-WebAPIsChallengeCodeQuiz

+A coding quiz I made for the UC Berkeley bootcamp.
+See if you can complete the quiz before the time runs out!

 # User Story
 AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores